 We published our first nature-related disclosure for timberland and agriculture, informed by the recommendations of the Taskforce for Nature-related Financial Disclosures (TNFD).

-of our global real estate equity portfolio is certified to a green building standard, such as LEED, ENERGY STAR or BOMA BEST.2 is the estimated amount of CO2e removed from the atmosphere by our managed forests and farms on a five-year rolling average.
+of our global real estate equity portfolio is certified to a green building standard, such as LEED, ENERGY STAR or BOMA BEST.

 1.5 million tCO2e